Koldy PHP Framework — Session

 'type' => 'header',

-'header_name' => 'X-Session', // defaults to 'X-SESSION' if omitted
+'header_name' => 'X-Session', // default: 'X-SESSION'

 ],